TurboK234/Path2URL_AHK/README.md

 # Path2URL_AHK
-AutoHotkey script to convert a filename (with path) to a canonical URL
+AutoHotkey script (with GUI window) to convert a filename (with path) to a canonical URL

 TODO:
 * drag and drop support